vuongsg/caro-csharp/README.md

 ## Intention for near future
 - Change UI to English totally
-- Migrate .NET6 (since most developers aren't still using VS2022 so far, so it's good to end with .NET5 at this time)
+- Migrate to .NET6 (since most developers aren't still using VS2022 so far, so it's good to end with .NET5 at this time)